A woman sitting at a desk with an apple laptop and a glass of orange juice, writing her top ten blog posts.

 View on Facebook

-When you choose your excess is it better to go high or low?
+When you choose your excess is it better to go for a high or low excess?
 There’s no right or wrong answer because it’s a bit like choosing shoes – they need to be the right fit for you.

 If you’re on a mission for shoes, you might ask the store assistant to let you try a few sizes.
 This allows you to see which ones fit you perfectly.
 You may try on a few different styles.
 You’ll think about what kinds of situations you’ll wear them in.
 You may decide to branch out into comfy heels or simply stick to familiar flats.